Piyushpp02/UPPERCASE/README.md

 # Getting Started with Create React App
-Firstly open folder in vs code or visual studio and then run commmand "npm init" this will install node js modules.
-##"npm init"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+First open folder in vs code or visual studio and then run commmand "npm init" this will install node js modules.
+##"npm init"

 In the project directory, you can run: